Belal7525/node-devops-project/README.md

 ### How to Install  Redis
 Install Redis on Linux using sudo apt install redis-server.

+### Environment Variables
+Create a `.env` file in the project root with the following content:

 ## How to Run the Project

 Run the following command to start all services: